-YOUNG Sables full-back Brendon Mandivenga put up an impressive all-round display to ensure Zimbabwe got their Craven Week rugby campaign off to a promising start with a solid 35-17 victory over Griquas at the Old Peter Mokaba Stadium in Polokwane yesterday.
+YOUNG Sables full-back Brandon Mandivenga put up an impressive all-round display to ensure Zimbabwe got their Craven Week campaign off to a promising start with a solid 35-17 victory over Griquas at the Old Peter Mokaba Stadium in Polokwane on Monday.

 The Peterhouse College star put on a man-of-the-match performance after contributing 23 points to Zimbabwe’s points tally through a brilliant individual try and his prodigious kicking.

 Zimbabwe started strongly and they exposed the Griquas’ indiscipline on the breakdowns to take a 9-0 lead through three penalties from the boot of Mandivenga.

 Griquas hit back to stay within string distance with a penalty of their own from outside centre Dimitrio Tieties, but Zimbabwe were able to strike a crucial blow on the stroke of half-time when left-wing Jabulani Mutukwa got over for the opening try.

 Zimbabwe were clearly in control and kept the pressure on after the break.
 Another slick backline move saw inside centre Munyaradzi Mashaya bursting through the Griquas defence for their second try which gave them a 23-3 lead after a conversion by Mandivenga.

 The full-back had been the creative spark for Zimbabwe, and it was not long before he was able to cross the whitewash himself, converting his own effort to put Zimbabwe firmly in control with a 30-3 advantage.

 - Mavhunga puts DeMbare into Chibuku quarterfinals

 - Pension funds bet on Cabora Bassa oilfields

 Zimbabwe were struck a blow when loose forward Ivan Bawden was shown a yellow card, and Griquas used the numerical advantage to fight their way back into the match.